 The Royal Canadian Mounted Police (RCMP) is responsible for policing in

 Whistler.
-The RCMP office is located in the public safety building (fire
+The RCMP office is located in the public safety building in Whistler Village (Fire

 Taking out a travel insurance policy to cover medical, theft, or loss

 for yourself and family is always a good idea.
-Canada is quite safe and
+Canada is safe and

 tourist-friendly but you should always be prepared.